MaxLeiter/Drift/README.md

 - `SECRET_KEY`: the same secret key as the client
 - `WELCOME_CONTENT`: a markdown string that's rendered on the home page
 - `WELCOME_TITLE`: the file title for the post on the homepage.
+- `ENABLE_ADMIN`: the first account created is an administrator account

 ## Current status